 Keep the Conversation Going

-And if you’re looking for a spark of inspiration for your next campaign, subscribe to our weekly social newsletter, “Sixty Seconds for Social,” which has the latest social media headlines and sparks to get your creative juices flowing.
+And if you’re looking for a spark of inspiration for your next campaign, subscribe to The Spark, our weekly digital marketing newsletter.

 Editor’s Note: This post was originally published in August 2018 and has been updated.